You probably hear the word "branding" several times a day. It's become one of the most common subjects in entrepreneurship — and for good reason.

 Personal Branding Examples

-There are lots of examples of successful personal branding that you can use as a blueprint for creating your own personal brand.
+There are lots of examples of successful personal branding that you can use as a template for creating your own personal brand.

 Earlier, we mentioned dooce, a website run by Heather Armstrong.
 She generates money through ads on our website as well as sponsored content.
 In fact, her entire empire revolves around your personal brand.